On Stably Pointed Varieties and Generically Stable Groups in ACVF: Stably Pointed Varieties

-Consequently, if the base is immaterial, for instance if we only care about properties of the definable set associated with $\Phi_F(V,p)$, e.g. the $\mathcal{O}$-points and the $\mathbb{K}$-points, then we will omit the subscript $F$ and simply denote the scheme by $\Phi(V,p)$.
-The (pro-)definable set of $\mathcal{O}$-points it defines in the monster model will be denoted by $\Phi(V,p)(\mathcal{O})$.

-In the previous sections we described the functor $\Phi$ (more specifically $\Phi_K$), and using it gave a geometric description of the category $\GVar[K]$.
-In the following section, we give some model theoretic properties of $\Phi(V,p)$ and conclude that after restricting the codomain, it is fully faithful.
+In the previous sections we described $\Phi^{\aff}$ (more specifically $\Phi^{\aff}_K$).
+In the following section, we give some model theoretic properties of $\Phi^{\aff}(V,p)$ and conclude that after restricting the codomain, it is fully faithful.

 We will first need the following definition, whose origin can be seen in \cite[Proposition 6.9]{Metastable}.

 \begin{definition} Let $K$ be model of ACVF, $\mathcal{V}$ be an affine scheme over $\mathcal{O}_K$, $p$ a $K$-definable type concentrated on $\mathcal{V}(\mathcal{O})$ (so $\mathcal{V}(\mathcal{O})\neq \emptyset$).
 We say that $\mathcal{V}$ has \emph{the maximum modulus principle with respect to $p$} (written, the mmp w.r.t. $p$) if for every regular function $f$ on $\mathcal{V}_\mathbb{K}=\mathcal{V}\times_{\mathcal{O}_K}\mathbb{K}$ there is some $\gamma_f\in \Gamma$ such that and for any $h\in \mathcal{V}(\mathcal{O})$